GENIUS-MAWII: For Robust Mendelian Randomization with Many Weak Invalid Instruments: Review of the GENIUS identification strategy

 There are three comments about the above intuition.
 First, the idea of using gene-environment interactions as valid IVs also appears in \cite{Spiller:2019aa}, but unlike \cite{Spiller:2019aa}, the gene-environment interactions used in GENIUS can be unobserved.
-Second, there are interesting tradeoffs between GENIUS and two-stage least squares (2SLS) that is widely-used when $ \bmZ $ are valid IVs.
+Second, there are interesting tradeoffs between GENIUS and the two-stage least squares (2SLS), which is widely-used when $ \bmZ $ are valid IVs.
 On the one hand, when $ \bmZ $ are valid IVs, 2SLS imposes no assumption on the exposure model whereas GENIUS does.
 On the other hand, when $ \bmZ $ has a direct effect on the outcome, 2SLS fails while GENIUS can still identify the treatment effect of interest $ \beta_0 $.
-Moreover, with $ \bmZ $ having a direct effect on the outcome, even if there is an interaction between $ \bmZ $ and $ U $ in the exposure model \eqref{eq: exp model}, its magnitude is usually small compared to the main effects of $ \bmZ $ and $ U $, then the bias of GENIUS is also relatively small; see Section 5 of the supplementary materials for a simulation-based robustness check.
-Finally, the key condition encoded by \eqref{eq: out model}-\eqref{eq: exp model}, i.e., the effects of $ \bmZ $ on the exposure and outcome not being modified by $ U $ is stronger than needed and can be relaxed to some extent (see Section 1.1 of the supplementary materials).
-We can also circumvent this restriction by collecting information about the part of $ U $ that interacts with SNPs, or treating SNPs that interact with $ U $ as part of the observed covariates.
-This will be discussed further in Section \ref{sec: semi}.
+Moreover, with $ \bmZ $ having a direct effect on the outcome, even if there is an interaction between $ \bmZ $ and $ U $ in the exposure model \eqref{eq: exp model}, its magnitude is usually small compared to the main effects of $ \bmZ $ and $ U $, then the bias of GENIUS is also relatively small.
+Finally, the key condition encoded by \eqref{eq: out model}-\eqref{eq: exp model}, i.e., the effects of $ \bmZ $ on the exposure and outcome not being modified by $ U $ is stronger than needed and can be relaxed to some extent (see Section 3.1 of the supplementary materials).
+We can also circumvent this restriction by collecting information about the part of $ U $ that interacts with SNPs and adjust for them as part of the observed covariates.
+This will be discussed further in Section \ref{sec: identification}.

 When $ m=1 $ (i.e., one SNP), $ \beta_0 $ identified via (\ref{eq: continuous y}) can be rewritten as a Wald ratio